top of page

 The verb 'entrench' has its etymological roots in French and Latin.
 It is derived from the Old French word 'entrenchier,' which means 'to fortify' or 'to encroach.'
 This, in turn, comes from the Latin word 'intrinsecus,' meaning 'inwardly' or 'within.'
 In English, 'entrench' means to establish or ingrain something deeply and firmly, often to the point where it becomes difficult to change or remove.
 It metaphorically evokes the idea of creating defensive fortifications, like digging a trench, to protect and secure a position.
 'Entrench' is frequently used in contexts related to traditions, practices, or systems that have become deeply rooted and resistant to change, emphasizing the entrenched nature of these elements and the challenges involved in altering them.

-Quiz: Find the meaning of entrench
+Quiz: Find the meaning of the verb entrench:

 Try Again!